Home

 55

-Red Fescue is one of many species of Festuca native to California.
+Red Fescue (Festuca rubra) is one of many species of Festuca native to California.
 It is a cool-season species of bunch grass (summer dormant) that is found worldwide and can tolerate many habitats and climates.
 It is a nutritious and palatable forage grass for domestic and wild animals.
-It is used as a turfgrass and groundcover and can be left completely unmowed for a lush prairie-like look.
+It is used as a mow-able turfgrass and as a groundcover and can be left completely unmowed for a lush prairie-like look.
 It spreads by rhizomes.
-There are three recognized subspecies, and many cultivars have been bred.
+There are three recognized subspecies, and many cultivars have b...

 56